-6.8 DEC, REAC, ORCF and Lender Successful Collaboration
+6.8 DEC, ORCF and Lender Successful Collaboration

 While a project is assigned to the DEC, ORCF will coordinate with the DEC on any significant servicing actions.
-The DEC will coordinate any significant enforcement activities with ORCF and ORCF will coordinate such efforts with the Lender.
+The DEC will coordinate any significant enforcement activities with ORCF and the Lender.

-DEC, REAC, ORCF and the Lender cooperate with each other towards the common goal of attaining compliance with HUD's requirements while preserving residential care facilities for those served by the Section 232 Program.
+DEC, ORCF and the Lender cooperate with each other towards the common goal of attaining compliance with HUD's requirements while preserving residential care facilities for those served by the Section 232 Program.